thunderrabbit/robnugen-journal-entries/2022/09/06apply-to-80000-hours.md

 interesting.

-I often think about how my choices and actions impact the world around me, which ultimately ripple out into the community.
+I often think about how my choices and actions impact the world around me, which ultimately ripple out into the community and the world.
 I often talk about "doing the right thing" and "doing things in the right way," which for me means thoughtfully, deliberately, tapping into my emotional body for insights from higher power.

 Yes, higher power, a.k.a.
 God.
-When synchronicities appear, such as me finding 80,000 Hours, featuring a mission like "make your life have meaning" and you need a website update almost exactly like what I've done.
+When synchronicities appear, such as me finding 80,000 Hours, featuring a mission like "make your life have meaning" and you need a website update almost exactly like what I've done,  I think "hmm!"

-Hmm!
 Maybe I can be of service.

 Your mission is worth pursuing because we ALL have unique purpose in our lives.
 Having the greatest impact means tapping into our purpose,